ErikHedaker/user-movable-media-downloader/README.md

 # user-movable-media-downloader

 This is a lightweight application intended to be simple, portable and runnable in user-restricted Windows environments.
-For a more detailed description together with common troubleshooting, view the in-depth [developer document](./docs/DEV.md).
+For a more detailed description of this project together with common troubleshooting, view the [developer document](./docs/DEV.md).

 ## Prerequisites